phoenixframework/phoenix/guides/deployment/deployment.md

 $ PORT=4001 MIX_ENV=prod mix phx.server
 ```

 And that's it.
-Next you can use one of our official guides to deploy:
+Next, you can use one of our official guides to deploy:

   * [with Elixir's releases](releases.html)
   * [to Gigalixir](gigalixir.html), an Elixir-centric Platform as a Service (PaaS)